kari0219/kari0219.github.io/index.md

 ## Drive Safe: Commuter Risk Application
 Evaluates the impact of weather on motor vehicle accidents.
-Pilot study was on data focued on Maryland with data from NOOA and Maryland Crash Data.
+Pilot study was on data focused on Maryland with data from NOOA and Maryland Crash Data.
 Amazon Web Services was used to host the app and a HIVE database

 Awarded MVP by teammates for work on data pipelines.